TASK III for Stroke Caregiver Support

 The trial information does not specify whether you need to stop taking your current medications.
 It seems focused on caregiver support rather than medication use.

-Is the TASK III intervention safe for stroke caregivers?
+What prior data suggests that the TASK III intervention program is safe for caregivers?

 Tamilyn Bakas, PhD, RN